lancey1/PasswordKeepR/README.md

 PasswordKeepR
 =========

-A storage system for passwords for single users and organzations.
+A storage system for passwords for single users and/or organzations.
 An organization has many different accounts which need to be shared between users.
 This app will let an authorized user access all the passwords of the organization.

 ## Features
-* User can register/login and be assigned to an organization
+* Users can register/login and be assigned to an organization
-* User can add a new username and password for a specific website
+* Users can add a new username and password for a website
-* User can generate passwords based on the criteria specified (password length, contains lowercase, contairs uppercase, contains numbers, etc)
+* Users can generate passwords based on the criteria specified (length, contains lowercase, contairs uppercase, contains numbers, etc)
-* User can edit and change their password any time
+* Users can edit and change their password at any time
-* User has a convinient copy to clipboard button so they dont have to select the password
+* Users can easily copy via clipboard button

 ## Final Product